Requirements and Registration

 To view the alternate pathway, click here

 The standard registration window for the VIR Subspecialty Exam (now IR/DR Exam) is November 1 through February 28.
-Please check back during the registration window to register for the next available exam.
+The application for the 2019 exam, which also outlines the required supporting documentation, is available here

 Recognition and MOC